The riverside town of Wuppertal is a great base from which to visit Cologne and Düsseldorf. And it has its own attractions as well.

 Also read: Part 2 (Brussels and Nieuwpoort); Part 3 (the Rhein); Part 4 (the romantic road); Part 5 (Ainring, Salzburg and the Jenner) and Part 6 (Munich and the Oktoberfest)

-Considering the overall length of our holiday and the corresponding sizeable budget, we decided to take Air India’s day flight from Hyderabad to Frankfurt via Delhi because it was the cheapest available (approx. Rs.
+Considering the overall length of our holiday and the corresponding sizeable budget, we wanted to save on costs wherever we could.
+So we decided to take Air India’s day flight from Hyderabad to Frankfurt via Delhi because it was the cheapest available (approx. Rs.
 25,000 per person).
-Consequently, we realized there was some truth in the saying ‘you get what you pay for’: despite putting us on a brand new Boeing 787 dreamliner (with electronically dimming windows, no less!) our in-flight entertainment system was on the blink, and so were the reading lights.
+We later realized there was some truth in the saying ‘you get what you pay for’: despite putting us on a brand new Boeing 787 dreamliner (with electronically dimming windows, no less!) our in-flight entertainment system was on the blink, and so were the reading lights.

-After multiple reminders, the hostess finally told us nothing could be done.
-We ended up entertaining ourselves through the seven-hour flight.
-Luckily, I had my laptop along, so I spent a few hours reading through a detailed guide to driving in Germany.
+After multiple reminders, the hostess finally told us nothing could be done, and we couldn’t get other seats because the flight was full.
+So we ended up having to entertain ourselves through the seven-hour flight.
+Luckily, I had my laptop along, so I spent a few hours reading through a detailed guide to driving in Germany (PDF).
 Meanwhile, my mom gave my wife a crash-course in German while I tried not to listen!

 The Frankfurt airport experience

 We finally landed in Frankfurt around 6:00 PM local time.
-Conveniently, the airport has a full-fledged train station in the basement.
-So getting anywhere from there is quite simple.
+Conveniently, the airport had a full-fledged train station in the basement, so getting anywhere from there seemed quite simple.
+In theory.
 We bought tickets for the last train to to Wuppertal, where my uncle lives, and settled down to wait.

 Up and down the spire